 - The maximum length of the self-evaluation report is 25-30 pages, excluding the appendices.
 The reason for this relatively short report is to maintain a focus on institutional management without probing too deeply into the specifics of all faculties and activities.
-Institutions are also encouraged to make use of any existing data and documents. - A list of typical appendices to the self-evaluation report can be found in annex 3. - Unless there has been a previous agreement on the language of the evaluation, the selfevaluation report and its appendices should be written in English. - The self-evaluation report is written partly for an internal audience (the institution's staff members and students) and partly for the evaluation team.
+Institutions are also encouraged to make use of any existing data and documents. - A list of typical appendices to the self-evaluation report can be found in Annex 3.
+Where possible, weblinks to documents/resources available online should be provided, rather than sending them as appendices to the report. - Unless there has been a previous agreement on the language of the evaluation, the selfevaluation report and its appendices should be written in English. - The self-evaluation report is written partly for an internal audience (the institution's staff members and students) and partly for the evaluation team.
 The evaluation team is knowledgeable about higher education in general but, as international peers, they may lack in-depth knowledge of specific national situations.
+The self-evaluation group should keep this in mind when writing its report. - For the same reason, attention should be paid to the consistency of terminology across the report, particularly with regard to translated names of governance bodies and institutional units/offices.
+If appropriate, a list of abbreviations used may also be provided at the start or end of the report.

-The self-evaluation group should keep this in mind when writing its report. - The self-evaluation report should be made available to all institutional members. - IEP and the evaluation team will consider the self-evaluation report as confidential and will not provide the report of any information about it to third parties. - The report should be sent in electronic format to the IEP secretariat at least four weeks prior to the first site visit.
+- The self-evaluation report should be made available to all institutional members. - IEP and the evaluation team will consider the self-evaluation report as confidential and will not provide the report or any information about it to third parties. - The report should be sent in electronic format to the IEP secretariat at least four weeks prior to the online meetings.
 The IEP secretariat will distribute it to the members of the evaluation team.
-In addition, if specifically requested by an IEP team member, the institution may be asked to send paper copies to the evaluation team.